-A funeral or memorial service is a first step in the grieving process.
-The days, weeks and months following are often very difficult for those mourning the loss of a loved one.
-During this time, the support, encouragement and guidance of others is very important.
-That’s why Horan & McConaty offers compassionate support to our community.
+After the funeral or memorial service, which is a first step in the grieving process, the days, weeks and months that follow are often difficult for mourners.
+During this time, the support, encouragement and guidance of others play important roles in healing from the loss of a loved one.

 In-House Grief Support Expert

-Jennifer McBride, MA, FT, DM, our Director of Grief Support & Community Education, can guide you and your family through this painful time.
-Jennifer has worked with Horan & McConaty for more than 15 years, offering grief support to the metro-Denver area.
-She has conducted hundreds of community education programs for hospice and hospital staff members, victim advocates as well as other professional and lay caregivers.
+Jennifer McBride, MA, FT, DM, Vice President/Director of Grief Support & Community Education, can guide you and your family through this painful time.
+Jennifer has worked with Horan & McConaty for decades, offering grief support to the metro-Denver area.
+She has conducted hundreds of community education programs for hospice and hospital staff members, victim advocates, as well as other professional and lay caregivers.
 She is a Fellow in Thanatology of the Association for Death Education & Counseling and holds a master’s degree in Pastoral Ministry from St. Thomas Theological Seminary.

 - Support at the time of the viewing, funeral and after the service—in person, by phone or by mail